 When scientists deleted the PDH enzyme in mice, the number of DP progenitor cells decreased and the development of Pten-deficient T-ALL was completely blocked.
 Loss of PDH did not affect HSCs, myeloid progenitors, or the development of Pten-deficient myeloid neoplasms.
 Together, these findings suggested that the metabolic requirements of these leukemia cells mirror those of the normal stem or progenitor cell of origin independently of mutation that drives leukemia formation.
 When researchers explored the mechanism by which PDH is required for T-cell progenitor and T-ALL development, they found T cell progenitors needed PDH to metabolize the high amounts of glucose they were taking up compared with other blood stem or progenitor cells.

 “Our results were particularly surprising for the metabolism of HSCs because the current consensus is that HSCs take up more glucose than other blood cells.
 We set up methods to trace metabolites in HSCs for the first time to understand what nutrients are used by HSCs, and we saw HSCs take up less glucose than other blood-forming cells.
-Surprisingly, the PDH enzyme is not required for HSC growth or tissue regeneration of most blood cells we studied except for DP T-cell progenitors and the corresponding T-ALLs they produce,” says Michalis Agathocleous, Ph.D., an assistant professor at Children’s Medical Center Research Institute at UT Southwestern (CRI) and lead author on the study.
+Surprisingly, the PDH enzyme is not required for HSC growth or tissue regeneration of most blood cells we studied except for DP T-cell progenitors and the corresponding T-ALLs they produce,” said Michalis Agathocleous, Ph.D., an assistant professor at CRI and lead author on the study.

-Agathocleous is an assistant professor of pediatrics at UT Southwestern, a Cancer Prevention and Research Institute of Texas (CPRIT) Scholar in Cancer Research, and an American Society of Hematology (ASH) Faculty Scholar.
+Agathocleous is a Cancer Prevention and Research Institute of Texas (CPRIT) Scholar in Cancer Research and an American Society of Hematology (ASH) Faculty Scholar.

 This work was supported by the CPRIT (RR180007), an ‘A’ Award from Alex’s Lemonade Stand Foundation for Childhood Cancer, ASH, and donors to the Children’s Medical Center Foundation.